JavaScript is required

 • Target population: Teachers in primary and secondary schools.

 • Staffing: The on-demand modules can be undertaken according to a flexible schedule.
 Backfilling may be required for teachers to engage in the on-demand modules during class time.
+The Menu provider and its personnel must not be alone with any school student or group of school students in the classroom or in any other place at the school’s premises without another educator, teacher or teacher’s aide present at all times.

 • Training requirements: The time requirements are 13 hours for the on-demand modules which can be completed over the course of the school year.
 Optional Community of Practice Workshops (one hour per term) will also be available to attend.